oswhytecodes/weather-app/README.md

 added a second api call to the server.js

 Currently working on building
 - a current location feature that will require a second API call
+- geolocation to make the search bar more dynamic

+Sept 10, 2022
+SECURING THE SERVER

+- Added access log for each api call
+- Recording the IP address and performance time
+- Added a log for all errors
+- Rate-limiting the user to prevent overwhelming calls to the API
+- Caching data, improving the performance of calls significantly

 ## Project Screen Shot(s)

 <img width="500" alt="Screen Shot 2022-07-27 at 9 06 52 AM"